 “My guess is they all experienced these types of things but they chose not to talk about it,” Kee said.

-The Kee’s family hard work paid off, and eventually, the family was able to lease their own farm lands and cultivate hops as a family-run enterprise.
+The Kee’s family hard work paid off, and eventually, the family was able to rent their own farm lands and cultivate hops as a family-run enterprise.

 If the discrimination wasn’t outwardly aimed at the Kee family, it was legislated by a series of state and federal laws that barred Chinese residents from owning land and becoming citizens.